BAWV12/SKBO/README.md

 # SKBO
-SKBO Bogota airport for FG
+SKBO Bogota Eldorado airport for FG
 By CSAADAM
 Simple layout of Bogota airport for FGFS, builded only from shared models